 To discuss your implementation plans, budget (including how to access Dibble’s 10% in-kind match), or sustainability strategies please contact us at 800-695-7975.

-Mind Matters – Overcoming Adversity and Building Resilience helps to build new social and emotional habits and skills that help traumatized youth (including runaway homeless youth, trafficked youth and at-risk youth) take charge of their own healing, prevent re-traumatization, and reduce stress in young parents that helps ensure the well-being of children.
+Mind Matters – Overcoming Adversity and Building Resilience helps to build new social and emotional habits and skills that help traumatized youth (including runaway homeless youth and young parents, trafficked youth and at-risk youth) take charge of their own healing, prevent re-traumatization, and reduce stress in young parents that helps ensure the well-being of children.

 Mind Matters can be taught to groups (12 one-hour lessons) or individuals (21 15-20 minute sessions).

 - Utilize Self-Soothing Skills

 - Develop an Observing Self

 - Compassion for the Hijacked Brain

 Love Notes 3.0 Classic, an evidence-based relationship skills program, empowers young people by developing these protective factors:

 - Create strong social supports,

 - Develop relationship capacity,